 In all of them, this webbing is shot from his wrist and he makes a distinctive hand sign with his thumb, little and index finger extended with the middle and ring finger pressed down to his palm.
 This hand sign is a safety measure as it prevents him from inadvertently hitting the triggers of his artificial web-shooters when he clenches his fists to punch his opponents or in the case of his organic webs, it uses certain muscles in his arm that enable him to discharge his webbing.
 In either case, it has become a distinct part of Spider-Man's image and character.

 Peter Parker on the other hand tends to be much more shy and reserved than his flamboyant alter ego Spider-Man.
-He is known for his intelligence especially with sciences and psychics and was profoundly impressed upon after the failure to use his powers to stop a burglar directly caused the death of his Uncle Ben.
-Since then Peter has felt that his powers of Spider-Man come with the responsibility to protect the citizens of New York.
+He is known for his intelligence especially with sciences and physics.
+He has a terrible inferiority complex and was profoundly impressed upon his failure to use his powers to stop a burglar directly caused the death of his Uncle Ben.
+He will always blame himself for his failure to act and this consistently drives him into a self-imposed penance of using his powers responsibly.
+Over the years, he has developed his motto, "With great power, comes great responsibility."

 |Ultimate Spider-Man||Drake Bell|